Join Us In The Joy of Following Christ in "The Middle Way" (The Via Media)

 We have an admiration and affinity with the spirituality of the ancient Celtic Church of the British Isles.

 Through The Communion of Evangelical Episcopal Churches, we are represented in GAFCON

 Note: We are not part of The Church of England, nor are we part of the worldwide network called "The Anglican Communion".

-No one needs to become an “Anglican” to fully belong and participate in Five Streams Church.
+No one needs to become an “Anglican” or be "confirmed".
+It is enough to be a baptized follower of Jesus to fully belong and participate in Five Streams Church.